Encoding of categorical variables#

 In general OneHotEncoder is the encoding strategy used when the downstream models are linear models while OrdinalEncoder is often a good strategy with tree-based models.

-Using an OrdinalEncoder will output ordinal categories.
+Using an OrdinalEncoder outputs ordinal categories.
 This means that there is an order in the resulting categories (e.g. 0 < 1 < 2).
 The impact of violating this ordering assumption is really dependent on the downstream models.
-Linear models will be impacted by misordered categories while tree-based models will not.
+Linear models would be impacted by misordered categories while tree-based models would not.

 You can still use an OrdinalEncoder with linear models but you need to be sure that: